-If an existing building is being converted into cooperative interests, state the facts which establish that the requirements of section 6(2) of the Act have been met.
-If the building was constructed more than five years prior to filing the disclosure statement, or defects are known to exist, disclose all material facts related to the condition of the building.
+If any building containing a leasehold unit was built more than five years before filing the disclosure statement, or defects are known to exist, disclose all material facts related to the condition of the building.

-NOTE: The condition of a previously occupied building is ordinarily material to purchasers regardless of whether the building is being converted into cooperative interests.
+NOTE: The condition of a previously occupied building is ordinarily material to purchasers.
 Accordingly, in all cases, a general summary of a previously occupied building's condition should be disclosed, together with the basis on which the condition of the building has been summarized.
 Developers may choose to attach a copy of a building condition report to the disclosure statement as an Exhibit or to make it available to purchasers or the superintendent on request.